stwupton/blog_posts/drafts/project-july.md

 A good friend of mine, Tom Gill, once said: “aim for the ceiling and you will at least reach the window seal.
 But aim for the stars and you will surely find yourself above the clouds.”
 So, if I aim for completing a project that seems well beyond my knowledge and skill level, then I will surely develop my skills much further than if I was to aim for something that seems within reach.
 Though, with this mindset, I believe that expecting failures (and learning from them) is extremely important.

 What then, is Project July?
 If you know me then you most likely know that story-driven games are my favourite type of game.
-Therefore, it only makes for me to make a grand, story-driven JRPG with turn-based combat mechanics &#x1f913;.
+Therefore, it only makes sense for me to make a grand, story-driven JRPG with turn-based combat mechanics &#x1f913;.
 Like I said, I am expecting plenty of hurdles and failures, but I am extremely excited for what I’m going to learn along the way.
 The story is written down and I’m always churning new ideas and plot points in the back of my mind, but for now, story is not important.
 I have watched enough [Extra Credits][extra_credits_channel] and [GDC talks][gdc_talks_channel] on Youtube to know that it’s probably best to always start by prototyping the core mechanics of the game, and the core mechanics of this game is the combat.

 ## Designing the Combat Mechanics